-A proposal to introduce a cable car to Killarney proves controversial.
-While it may offer better views of the region will the cable car itself be an eyesore?
+A cable car in Killarney may offer better views of the region but will it be an eyesore?

 Plans for a cable car in Killarney hopes to attract visitors to the region's previously unseen beauty spots.
 But will it spoil the natural beauty of this scenic part of Ireland?